huggingface/optimum/CONTRIBUTING.md

 	make style
 	```

-7. Once you're happy with your dataset script file, add your changes and make a commit to record your changes locally:
+7. Once you're happy with your changes, add the changed files using `git add` and make a commit with `git commit` to record your changes locally:

 	```bash
 	git add modified_file.py